Communications from School

 Teacher-initiated communication will occur when a student has a homework or behavioral issue that requires home support and follow through.

-To be aware of events going on at school, families should read all communications sent home or emailed each week.
+To be aware of events going on at school, families should read all communications sent home each week.

 In the Teacher/Parent Work Space, you will find mailboxes for each teacher and staff member, as well as for FSPATA and the Board of Trustees.
 Anyone wishing to leave mail for teachers, staff, FSPATA or the Board of Trustees may do so any time during the school day.
 Notes (clearly labeled) may also be sent in via your elementary school student’s folder for delivery to the correct boxes.
 Requests for conferences or phone calls may be left in writing in teacher mailboxes.